Victordmss/Othello_minimaxAI/README.md

 ![image](https://user-images.githubusercontent.com/86049841/229534942-a949f660-8531-4456-a459-d6502d44e98b.png)

 The user can see all his available moves with the small grey circles.
-He just have to click on a valid position on the board to make a move.
+He just has to click on a valid position on the board to make a move.
 After that, the AI will play with a little delay and it will be his turn again.

-On the left part of the screen, there are some informations like the color of the user, the score or the possibility to change the difficulty and reset the game.
+On the left part of the screen, there is some information like the color of the user, the score or the possibility to change the difficulty and reset the game.

 ### Ending